-- 1. Feed heavily.
-Drought tolerant but they love water. - 2.
-Go to the trouble of obtaining dwarf varieties--- Dwarf Nam Wah, Jamaican Red, Dwarf Orinoco, Dwarf Iholene, etc.--- from reliable providers (mislabeling of banana varieties is extremely common).
-Locally I recommend Sulcata Grove as a provider. - 3.
+- 1. Feed them heavily, especially potassium which they deplete quickly from the soil. - 2.
+Although banana plants are drought tolerant, they love moisture (but not standing water). - 3.
+Go to the trouble of obtaining high-quality dwarf varieties--- Dwarf Nam Wah, Dwarf Jamaican Red, Dwarf Iholene, etc.--- from reliable providers (mislabeling of banana varieties is extremely common).
+Locally I recommend Sulcata Grove as a provider. - 4.
 My preferred style is to allow only one stalk to grow at a time.
 Cut off the stalk after fruiting--- it cannot fruit again.
 Use a serrated carving knife to remove spent leaves, and a trenching shovel to chop off shoots until you want to let one grow.